-- 63. While the amount of the differences between the 2018 Treasury Assumptions and the assumptions that A-B uses under the Plan will vary depending on the ages of the participant and the beneficiary, all participants and beneficiaries who receive a JSA or a CLA under the Plan are not receiving an actuarially equivalent form of benefit because the present value is not equal to that of the SLA that they earned. - 64.
+- 64. While the amount of the differences between the 2018 Treasury Assumptions and the assumptions that A-B uses under the Plan will vary depending on the ages of the participant and the beneficiary, all participants and beneficiaries who receive a JSA under the Plan are not receiving an actuarially equivalent form of benefit because the present value is not equal to that of the SLA that they earned. - 65.
 Plaintiff retired at age 65 when his wife was 63 years and 11 months old and accrued a SLA in the amount of \$1,021.64.
-He is receiving a 50% JSA under the BEC Sub-Plan in the amount of \$916.31.
-If the applicable Treasury Assumptions were applied, Plaintiff's benefit would be \$940.92, or \$24.61 more each month.
+He is receiving a 50% JSA calculated using the UP-84 mortality table and a 6.5% interest rate that pays him \$871.36 a month.
+If the Treasury

+Assumptions were applied, Plaintiff's benefit would be \$905.16, or \$33.80 more each month.
 By using the UP-84 and a 6.5% interest rate, A-B reduced the present value of Plaintiff's benefits at the time of his retirement by \$4,385.50.

-- 65. Discovery will likely show that Defendant's use of unreasonable actuarial assumptions deprived retirees and their spouses of tens of millions of dollars. - 66.
-Because each of the Sub-Plans use a grossly outdated, unreasonable mortality table throughout the relevant time period, the benefits paid to participants and beneficiaries who receive, and continue to receive, JSAs and CLAs are not actuarially equivalent to what they would have received if they had selected an SLA, in violation of ERISA. § 205(d)(1)(B), 29 U.S.C. § 1055(d)(1)(B) and ERISA § 205(d)(2)(A), 29 U.S.C. § 1055(d)(2)(A).
-Rather, the benefits payable under JSAs and CLAs are much lower than they should be.
+- 66. Discovery will likely show that Defendant's use of unreasonable actuarial assumptions deprived retirees and their spouses of tens of millions of dollars. - 67.
+Because each of the Sub-Parts use a grossly outdated, unreasonable mortality table throughout the relevant time period, the benefits paid to participants and beneficiaries who receive, and continue to receive, JSAs are not actuarially equivalent to what they would have received if they had selected an SLA, in violation of ERISA. § 205(d)(1)(B), 29 U.S.C. § 1055(d)(1)(B) and ERISA § 205(d)(2)(A), 29 U.S.C. § 1055(d)(2)(A).
+Rather, the benefits payable under JSAs are much lower than they should be.